TommyMason/musical-octo-engine/src/services/quarterly-resource.md

 ---
-title: 'Quarterly resource'
+title: Quarterly resource
 ---

-A combination of the UX audit and user research.
-Taking these findings and implementing design solutions via A/B testing.
+Hire me on a short-term basis and be fully integrated into your design team.
+I'll work on your product backlog and help you design new features and products.